Safe, consistent, and easy exception handling

 There is a big debate and difference of opinion regarding checked versus unchecked exceptions.
 With checked exceptions, a function states explicitly exactly what kinds of exceptions it can throw.
 With unchecked exceptions, it simply says "I can throw some kind of exception."
 Java is probably the most famous example of a checked exception system, with many other languages (including C#, Python, and Ruby) having unchecked exceptions.

-Exception typeclass, and function signatures do not state
+typeclass, and function signatures do not state which specific

-which specific exception types can be thrown (for more on this, see
+exception types can be thrown (for more on this, see next caveat).

-next caveat).
-Instead, this information is relegated to documentation,
+Instead, this information is relegated to documentation, and

 By contrast, approaches like

-there is extra overhead necessary to work with functions that can
+overhead necessary to work with functions that can return different

-return different types of exceptions, usually by wrapping all possible
+types of exceptions, usually by wrapping all possible exceptions in

 This library isn't meant to settle the debate on checked vs unchecked, but rather to bring sanity to Haskell's runtime exception system.
 As such, this library is decidedly in the unchecked exception camp, purely by virtue of the fact that the underlying mechanism is as well.